 Here's a step-by-step guide of how to shoot time-lapse images.

 Put your camera on a secure tripod and lock everything down.
-The camera shouldn’t move at all while it’s taking images unless you're using a motorised slider.
+The camera shouldn’t move at all while it’s taking images unless you're using a motorized slider.

 Attach an intervalometer to your camera (some cameras have an intervalometer built into them) and dial in your interval settings.
 The interval can be whatever you want and should on the scene and what lens you’re using.
 I tend to set it between 1 and 5 seconds.